Thou shalt have no other gods before me: In Judaism

 The central prayer of Judaism is the Shema Yisrael in which the belief in a single god is reaffirmed:

-The prayer is found in printed form in the mezuzah, the small, tubed case on the doorposts of homes of observant Jews.
+The prayer is found in printed form in the mezuzah, the small, tubed case on the doorposts of homes of observant Jews (Most non-observant Jews also observe this command.
+In Israel, most public buildings have mezuzah on their main doorpost).
 This form was chosen to fulfill the mitzvah (biblical commandment) to inscribe the words of the Shema "on the doorposts of your house.”
 “Thousands of martyrs did not go to their deaths muttering a numerical truism.
 When they said that God is one, they meant that … nothing in the universe is comparable to this God or can take the place of this God … that is why they are willing to die rather than abandon [these values].”

 The national resolve toward monotheism solidified during the experience of the Babylonian captivity.
 In the centuries that followed, Jews were willing to suffer death rather than pay the honor due God to any other man or god.
 During the early days of the Maccabean revolt, for example, many Jews were martyred because they refused to acknowledge the claims of Seleucid deities.